fechan/fechan.github.io/_posts/2024-10-20-pidgin-island-quest-retrospective.md

 Though English was not allowed to be spoken by player characters, it was necessary for the DM to be unambiguously notified of actions players wished to take so they could craft appropriate responses.
 For simple actions that would be evident to anyone watching, such as running, the player simply announces a simple action phrase in English (e.g. "running away").
 More complicated actions, such as crafting a bow or building a hut, would be related privately to the DM, who would then announce the result of the action to all players.

-## Roleplay Setting Effects on Vocabulary
+## Effects of the roleplay setting and mechanics on vocabulary

 In the first few IRL days, players created an expansive, though volatile, vocabulary to describe the world around them.
 Since the setting was especially primitive, the structure of words in the early vocabulary contained few compounds and nearly always described concrete objects or actions, such as *aiwan* "boar", *xag* "food", and *bizkotte* "attack".
 As PIQ developed, many of these early words were later found in compounds like *hafidxag* "seafood".